prerit2803/Pulse-Bot/Bot.md

 ...
 }
 ```
-Our subflow2 is calling the buildSuccess function.
 In this case the build succeeds and the value of bad commits becomes 0 and total number of commits are set to 1.

-+ subFlow3
++ Failure path: Buggy commit is done and build fails
 ```
 public void buildFail(){
 ...